anupoonja/stock-analysis/README.md

 ## Summary
-Refactoring the VBA code by optimizing logic and avoiding repitition has improved the efficiency and reduced the time taken to analyze the stock performance, from few seconds to fraction of a second.
+Refactoring the VBA code by optimizing logic and avoiding repetition has improved the efficiency and reduced the time taken to analyze the stock performance, from few seconds to fraction of a second.
 This has enabled the opportunity to expand the project to analyze much larger data in shorter amount of time.

 ### Advantages of refactoring code
 *	Optimized code with clean solution